 Uniswap has introduced a feature called Token Lists, a new standard for creating lists of reputable ERC20 tokens.
-This is a community-led initiative aimed at creating a system that distinguishes between the most trusted DEFI tokens to separate fake and scam tokens.
+This community-led initiative aims to create a system that distinguishes between the most trusted DEFI tokens to separate fake and scam tokens.

-As part of the initial list, Uniswap has now introduced lists from the likes of CoinMarketCap, CoinGecho, Dharma, Compound, Aave, and 1Inch exchange.
-They’ve also launched a homepage and list browser at tokenlist.org, as well as a community forum at commiunity.tokenlists.org.
+As part of the initial list, Uniswap introduced lists from the likes of CoinMarketCap, CoinGecho, Dharma, Compound, Aave, and 1Inch exchange.
+They’ve also launched a homepage and list browser at tokenlist.org and a community forum at commiunity.tokenlists.org.